Carol A. Johnston: Career and research

 Johnston began her career in wetland science as an aerial photo interpreter for the New York City wetlands inventory.
 Johnston is currently a Professor Emeritus in the Department of Natural Resources Management at South Dakota State University.
 While at SDSU, Johnston has served as the director of the Center for Biocomplexity studies.
 Johnston became the first female president of the Society of Wetland Scientists in 1992, before serving on the EPA Science Advisory Board as a member of the Ecological Processes and Effects Committee.
 She sat as a member of the National Research Council's Committee on Wetland Delineation and Mitigation in 1995 and 2001.
 In 2000, Johnston became the Chair of the Wetland Soils Division of the Soil Science Society of America.

 Johnston's research interests focus on the use of plants as indicators of ecological health, the effects of wetlands on water quality, beaver ecology, and remote sensing of wetlands and watersheds.
-One of Johnston's major contributions is her book Beavers: Boreal Ecosystem Engineers which focused on landscape and ecosystem alterations by beavers.
+One of Johnston's major contributions is her book Beavers: Boreal Ecosystem Engineers which focuses on landscape and ecosystem alterations by beavers.
 Johnston collaborated with researchers across the country to prepare a brief in support of Clean Water Rule.